Cimbing on the Pale di San Martino

 From Passo Rolle you can quickly reach Malga Zighertaghe, where, if you gaze upwards in the afternoon, you can admire the lovely northwest peak bathed by sunlight only on one side.
 You must continue a short distance by car to reach the start of the trail, which first crosses the woods and then there is a short, easy ferrata.

-The Rifugio Velo della Madonna (mountain hut) is situated in a magnificent site that can be reached in about an hour and a half and a 900-metre altitude difference.
+The Rifugio Velo della Madonna (open from 27th June 2020) is situated in a magnificent site that can be reached in about an hour and a half and a 900-metre altitude difference.
 The start of the Spigolo del Velo route at the Cima della Madonna is very close: 15 minutes.
 It is often crowded so it is better to sleep at the mountain hut or leave early from the bottom of the valley.

 The Pale are a very large mountain group boasting some of the most beautiful routes in the Dolomites, but the Spigolo del Velo has something about it that makes it extraordinary: it is amazing and lures everyone to try and climb it.
 Its rock surface is very beautiful and it is practically always a grade 4 and 5 climb.
 The ascent is 400 metres, while the descent is challenging but very enjoyable.
 Although it is a very popular trail, the rock is not at all greasy!